Design and Technology

 - Textiles

+At Sandon, weekly lessons are taught in half-termly rotation with art and design units to support children in engaging with a rich and varied curriculum.
 Lessons incorporate a range of teaching strategies from independent tasks, paired and group work including practical hands-on, computer-based and inventive tasks.
-Tasks are differentiated so all pupils can access learning and there are opportunities to stretch children’s learning where needed.
+Tasks are differentiated so all pupils can access learning and there are opportunities to stretch children’s learning when required.